 I have always thought milk was a priority and we milked goats long before we ever had a registered goat or stepped into the show ring.
 I milked for 20 years straight with no dry off.
 After 20 years it worked out that we had a month off.
 After that month off, I continued to milk another 10 years or so straight through.
 The past few years as the winters take a toll on me, we decided to start drying the does off during the winter months.
 For the past few years we had been drying off over the winter and actually liking it.
 I hate not having the milk, but it is working for me.
 Milk records have suffered but after all these years, I can live with it.
 The Toggs putting in Top Ten records have put a cramp on that!

-We have raised Boston Terriers for over 30 years.
+We have raised Boston Terriers for over 40 years.
 We do not show our Bostons, but always wanted to do so.
 It was just never in the cards.
 We will not just breed them to breed them.
 Just like the goats, we strive for type and more importantly, healthy, loving, family dogs.
 We are not your typical dog breeders.
 I will admit, I'm addicted to puppies, but we don't have litters very often.
-We have gone four or five years without a litter.
+We have gone several years without a litter.
 The sire we select has to be just right and it is not as easy to find them as it is in the goats.
 Our Bostons love the goats and they, the Bostons.
 Our Bostons mother every kid born on the farm.
 They are a good combination of absolutely wonderful animals!